 Is it trafficking?

-Examining gender-based violence among women who do informal, precarious, non-standard work.
+Examining gender-based violence among women who do informal, precarious, and non-standard labour.

-This project will document the experiences of racialized women with workplace gender-based violence in order to inform policy, services, and prevention strategies.
+This project documents the experiences of racialized women with workplace gender-based violence in order to inform policy, services, and prevention strategies.

-It will also assess if and/or the extent to which Canada’s anti-trafficking framework addresses workplace gender-based violence perpetrated against racialized women.
+It also assesses if and/or the extent to which Canada's anti-trafficking framework addresses workplace gender-based violence perpetrated against racialized women.

 The work that many racialized women do is systemically unrecognized and undervalued and is the site of labour abuses, violence, exploitation, or trafficking.